JuliaCI/Nanosoldier.jl/README.md

 The package selection argument is used to decide which packages to test.
 It should be a list of package names, e.g. `["Example"]`, that will be looked up in the registry.
 Additionally, you can test all packages in the registry by using the keyword `ALL`, e.g. `runtests(ALL)`.

-The `vs` keyword argument is optional, and is used to determine whether or not the comparison step (step 3 above) is performed.
-Its syntax is identical to the `BenchmarkJob` `vs` keyword argument.
+The `vs` keyword argument is again optional.
+Its syntax and behavior is identical to the `BenchmarkJob` `vs` keyword argument.

 Both sides of the comparison can be further configured by using respectively the `configuration` and `vs_configuration` arguments.
 These options expect a named tuple where the elements correspond to fields of the `PkgEval.Configuration` type.